PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 ### What is PostHog?

-[PostHog](/) (that's us 👋) is an open-source platform that combines product analytics, session replay, feature flags, A/B testing, and user surveys into one product.
+[PostHog](/) (that's us 👋) is an open-source platform that combines session replay, product analytics, feature flags, A/B testing, and user surveys into one product.
 This means it's not just an alternative to Microsoft Clarity, but also tools like [Statsig](/blog/posthog-vs-statsig) and [Mixpanel](/blog/posthog-vs-mixpanel).

-According to [BuiltWith](https://trends.builtwith.com/analytics/PostHog), as of Feb 2024 PostHog is used on 5,169 (0.52%) of the top 1 million websites.
+According to [BuiltWith](https://trends.builtwith.com/analytics/PostHog), as of Feb 2024, PostHog is used on 5,169 (0.52%) of the top 1 million websites.
 Microsoft Clarity is used by [45,820 of the top 1 million websites](https://trends.builtwith.com/analytics/Microsoft-Clarity).
 Typical PostHog users are engineers and product managers at startups and mid-size companies, such as [Webshare](/customers/webshare), [AssemblyAI](/customers/assemblyai), and [Purplewave](/customers/purplewave).

 #### Key features

 - **Session replays:** Including event timelines, console logs, network activity.
-- **Heatmaps:** See where users click and detect rage clicks.
+- **Heatmaps:** Visualize user and rage clicks anywhere on your site.
 - **Product analytics:** Analyze funnels, user paths, retention, trends, create user cohorts.
 - **Feature flags & A/B testing:** Rollout features safely, run multivariate A/B tests.
-- **Surveys:** Run customer satisfaction, NPS and PMF surveys.
+- **Surveys:** Run customer satisfaction, NPS, and PMF surveys.

 ### How does PostHog compare to Microsoft Clarity?

 PostHog offers more features for engineers, such as console logs and network monitoring on session replays, but doesn't currently offer scroll maps.
-PostHog isn't totally free like Clarity, though you can use it without inputting a credit card.
-All users get 5,000 replays for free every month and 1 million analytics events.
+PostHog isn't totally free like Clarity, but still has a generous free plan.
+All users get 5,000 replays and 1 million analytics events for free every month.

 <ComparisonTable column1="PostHog" column2="Clarity">
   <ComparisonRow column1={true} column2={true} feature="Web session replay" description="View real sessions on websites and web apps" />